obonaventure/cnp3/book-2nd/exercises/netkit-tcp.rst

 Experiments with TCP
 --------------------

 :manpage:`nc` can also be used to interact with TCP servers.
 TCP is a complex protocol and a TCP implementation such the Linux kernel contains a large number of configuration parameters.
-To ease your understanding of the basic mechanisms of TCP, we have disabled most of the TCP options on `Client1` and `Client2`.
+To ease your understanding of the basic mechanisms of TCP, we have disabled most of the TCP extensions that are used by a modern TCP implementation on `Client1` and `Client2`.

-.. todo:: simplifier configuration server

 Start by using :manpage:`tcpdump` on `router` to capture all the packets sent on the interface attached to `webserver`

 1. Using :manpage:`nc`, try to open a TCP connection to a port on  `webserver` where there is no listening server, e.g. port ``5``.
 How does :manpage:`tcpdump` shows the first segment of the three way handshake.
 How does the TCP stack on `webserver` answers to this segment ?
-What are the TCP options used
+What are the TCP options used ?

 2. Using :manpage:`nc`, open a TCP connection to the ``echo`` port on `webserver` and send some information.
-From the :manpage:`tcpdump` output, how does the server closes the TCP connection ?
+By looking at the :manpage:`tcpdump` output, explain the method used by :manpage:`nc`  to close the TCP connection.

 3. Perform the same experiment as above, but now by using the ``daytime`` server.